How to Participate

 Buy a book at the Spartan Bookstore, your local bookstore, or an online store.
 Or, check out a copy at your local library.
 Students requiring a copy in alternative format should contact the Disability Resource Center at (408) 924-6000.

-Good news for freshmen entering SJSU in Fall 2012 - you should have received a copy of Little Princes during orientation over the summer.
+Good news for freshmen entering SJSU in Fall 2014 - you should have received a copy of My Beloved World during orientation over the summer.

 Read the book.
 Take some notes of your thoughts, ideas and questions as you're reading.

-Consider sharing your comments about the book with others - at a fall discussion group and/or on the book blog.
+Consider sharing your comments about the book with others - at a fall discussion group.

 Why you Should Participate